-Traditionally, agencies have created transitional housing to provide an interim-housing option (18-24 months) for moderately vulnerable individuals and families prior to permanent housing.
-Several common types of transitional housing programs exist, including: HUD CoC-funded transitional housing, Emergency Solutions Grant-funded transitional housing, VA Grant Per Diem housing, privately-funded transitional housing programs for survivors of/persons fleeing from domestic violence and individuals with substance abuse and alcohol addictions.
+Traditionally, agencies have created transitional housing to provide an interim-housing option (18-24 months) for moderately vulnerable individuals and families prior to permanent housing.1 Several common types of transitional housing programs exist, including: HUD CoC-funded transitional housing, Emergency Solutions Grant-funded transitional housing, VA Grant Per Diem housing, privately-funded transitional housing programs for survivors of/persons fleeing from domestic violence and individuals with substance abuse and alcohol addictions.
 Recent research has called into question the effectiveness of transitional housing both programmatically and financially, but many communities throughout the NC Balance of State CoC have transitional housing as a housing option.
-According to the research, service-rich transitional housing costs far more with far fewer exits to permanent housing than best practice programs such as rapid rehousing and permanent supportive housing, which permanently house individuals and families experiencing homelessness rather than providing a temporary housing option.
-Rapid rehousing can accomplish the goals of transitional housing in a much more successful and cost-effective way.
+According to the research, service-rich transitional housing costs far more with far fewer exits to permanent housing, which permanently house individuals and families experiencing homelessness rather than providing a temporary housing option.2 Rapid rehousing can accomplish the goals of transitional housing in a much more successful and cost-effective way.
 In light of this research, HUD has lowered its priority of funding transitional housing through the CoC and ESG programs.